Artashyr/tabulaOrbis/README.md

 If you use any other ES6+ features that need **runtime support** (such as `Array.from()` or `Symbol`), make sure you are including the appropriate polyfills manually, or that the browsers you are targeting already support them.

 ### Heroku

-Hosting has not been implemented as of yet, project is intended to be hosted using Heroku
+TODO: Hosting has not been implemented as of yet, project is intended to be hosted using Heroku

-TODO: Heroku is intended to host this project.
-Correct changes README.md when complete